 Imperfect self-defense is a legal concept that arises in California murder cases.
-It applies when the accused kills another person based on an honest but unreasonable belief in the need to use deadly force in self-defense.
+It applies when the accused kills another person based on an honest but unreasonable belief in the need to use deadly force in self-defense or defense of others.

 A jury finding that the accused acted in imperfect self-defense results in the charge being reduced from murder to voluntary manslaughter.
 Instead of facing life in California State Prison for a murder conviction, the accused faces manslaughter sentencing, which is only 3 to 11 years in state prison.

-The question is whether the accused’s belief about the need to use deadly force was reasonable.
+The question is whether the accused’s belief about the need to use deadly force was a reasonable belief.
 Would a reasonable person have acted the same way?
 If so, the defense is complete or “perfect” and warrants an outright acquittal.
-But if the belief was unreasonable, the defense is incomplete, or imperfect.
+But if the defendant’s belief was unreasonable, the defense is incomplete, or imperfect.
 The accused is still guilty of a serious crime — but not murder.

 The California Supreme Court case of People v.
 Flannel in 1979 allows for this defense in appropriate murder cases.